-Each year, AHCA publishes the Quality Report to keep members, policymakers, and the public informed about the advancements in quality care that stem from the more than 8,000 member centers nationwide.
-The report provides an overview of the latest national trends in the profession, updated information on how skilled nursing care centers are performing and updates on payment models connected to quality care.
+AHCA publishes the Quality Report to keep members, policymakers, and the public informed about the advancements in quality care that stem from the more than 9,000 member centers nationwide.
+The report provides an overview of the latest national trends in the profession and updated information on how skilled nursing care centers are performing.
 Beyond identifying trends in the profession, the report provides a snapshot of how AHCA members are living out the mission of "Improving Lives by Delivering Solutions for Quality Care."

 The 2014 AHCA Quality Report identifies important quality trends in long term care, including:

 On a national level, the quality of care provided in skilled nursing care centers is growing.